graik/biskit/README.txt

 * updated Amber related tools (AmberParmBuilder, entropy-related classes) to Amber version 11

+* Biskit.Mod blast searches adapted to recent BioPython / NCBItools versions

+* Biskit.Mod.SequenceSearcher can now fetch fasta records from NCBI website (this allows to run homology modeling without a local database installation but isn't yet passed through as an option to the end-user scripts)

 ... and many fixes for old bugs without, hopefully, introducing too many new ones.